Right to be forgotten in case of cancer

 In parallel, the European Parliament also published an “own-initiative report” on this issue: “Strengthening Europe in the fight against cancer”.
 This stated that “by 2025, at the latest, all Member States should guarantee the right to be forgotten” to patients who have survived cancer (10 years after the end of their treatment, and up to five years after the end of treatment for patients whose diagnosis was made before the age of 18) and that this right should be embedded in the relevant EU legislation.

-Several Member States already have a right to be forgotten (8 Member States have legislation, 4 have a code of conduct) – but 15 Member States have no mechanism.
+Several Member States already have a right to be forgotten but several other Member States have no mechanism.

 Taxation